Following Great Migrations: Susan Amons in the StudioFebruary 11, 2017

 Were you making monoprints at that time?

 At first, I was painting right onto the plate, so I was making monotypes.
 I hadn’t yet developed my way of working with cutouts.
 It took so long to make an image, print it once, and then it was gone.
 Ann [Kalmbach] helped me discover the way Mary Frank used Mylar cutouts.
 It became much more efficient to spend time making the shapes beforehand so that I’m not always starting from the beginning.
-The first time I printed with cutouts, I used so much ink that all of the images slide right off the plate!
+The first time I printed with cutouts, I used so much ink that all of the images slid right off the plate!

 I had the time to perfect that process here.
 Every time I returned, I might have learned what to add to the ink to make the prints work, or how to make big viscosity prints with the large rollers.
 Once, I made a six-foot long triptych of swimmers from a beautiful Greek vase.